 Five Ten Cycling Shoes offer comfort and style in very grippy, tough, cycling shoes.
 They are a great choice for cyclists who want to use their pedals effectively, yet don’t want to go clipless.
 They also look great!

-These days I order my Five Ten shoes online direct from Amazon, because they have a wide selection – and although they are not cheap, they are a very good price for the quality you get (especially compared to other cycling shoes, which sometimes cost more than a decent bike).
-If you prefer to support smaller businesses, we also recommend our new partner, AMain Cycling – they get great ratings for customer service.
+These days I order my Five Ten shoes online direct from Amazon, because they have a wide selection – and although they are not cheap, they are a very good price for the quality you get.
+Especially compared to other cycling shoes, which sometimes cost more than a decent bike.

 Here’s a video made by another fan of Five Ten shoes.
 This video features the Five Ten Freerider mountain bike shoes.
 Like me, this guy prefers flat pedal cycling shoes to clipless cycling shoes.
 Like me, he finds that the Five Ten shoes seem to last forever.
 And he points out that the shoes get grippier when they’re wet!